 Welcome to our group’s website at Rice University.
 We welcome you to explore our website for current activities and news.
-Our group focuses on research in the broad area of structural dynamic systems, earthquake engineering, advanced seismic protection, smart structures, adaptive stiffness structures, sparse structural system identification, and strain sensing using applied nanotechnology.
+Our group focuses on research in the broad area of structural dynamic systems, earthquake engineering, advanced seismic protection, smart structures, adaptive stiffness structures, sparse structural system identification, and strain sensing using nano-materials.
 Our goal is innovation and creative research.
 Our work includes theoretical, analytical and experimental studies.
 We focus mainly on mathematical modeling and development of advanced algorithms for system identification, monitoring and control for seismic and vibration protection.
 We believe in experimental verification of cutting edge ideas that we develop (although this is only small percentage of our overall effort).
 We collaborate with researchers within Rice and other universities worldwide.
 We welcome collaboration.
 Please do not hesitate to contact us if you have any questions.

 I hold a joint appointment between the Civil and Environmental Engineering Department, and the Mechanical Engineering Department and Material Science and Nano-Engineering at Rice University.
 I am a tenured full professor.
 I obtained my Ph.D. from State University of New York at Buffalo, where I was a post-doctoral researcher before I started my academic career.
 My teaching and research interests are in the areas of structural dynamic systems, earthquake engineering, advanced seismic protection, smart structures, adaptive stiffness structures, sparse structural system identification, and strain sensing using applied nanotechnology.
 My research is funded by the NSF, NASA, Department of Energy, Air Force Office of Scientific Research, Office of Naval Research, other State, Federal, Private Agencies and Industries.
-National Science Foundation has awarded me the prestigious faculty early CAREER award for innovative research in Adaptive Stiffness Structures.
-Me and my team were awarded the 2017 Raymond Reese Research Award for sparse structural identification of cable tension, and we were awarded the 2015 Moisseiff Award for adaptive stiffness structures.
+National Science Foundation has awarded me the prestigious faculty early CAREER award for innovative research in Adaptive Stiffness Structures in 1998 and ASCE awarded Moisseiff Award in 2015 and the 2017 Raymond Reese Research Award.